 For full details on competing, routes, locations, etc., see the official website.

-The main race, half-marathon and relay marathon typically begin at 9am with other races normally filling slots the day before.
+The main race, half-marathon and relay marathon typically begin from 9am with other races filling slots the day before.